Menlo Park in a Stage 2 drought. Please take urgent steps to reduce water use.

-On December 6, 2016, the City Council passed a 12-month lease ordinance finding that tenants have a right to a written lease and that a contractual relationship with a landlord may offer some needed assurances of stability and minimize displacement of tenants in a rental housing market affording tenants few and increasingly expensive options.
+On December 6, 2016, the City Council passed a 12-month lease ordinance (Municipal Code Chapter 8.53 Residential leases for rental units) finding that tenants have a right to a written lease and that a contractual relationship with a landlord may offer some needed assurances of stability and minimize displacement of tenants in a rental housing market affording tenants few and increasingly expensive options.

 The ordinance applies to multifamily rental properties, with four or more units.

 Rental units not included in the 12-month lease ordinance are:

 This ordinance became effective March 6, 2017.

 A landlord shall offer a tenant or prospective tenant a written lease with a minimum term of one (1) year every twelve months.
 The written offer must include both the English and Spanish paragraphs below, in all capital letters and in at least size fourteen (14) font:

 THE MENLO PARK CITY CODE PROVIDES YOU WITH THE RIGHT TO A WRITTEN LEASE.
 LANDLORDS MUST OFFER TENANTS THE OPTION TO ENTER INTO A ONE (1) YEAR WRITTEN LEASE.
 IT IS THE TENANT'S CHOICE WHETHER TO ENTER INTO SUCH A WRITTEN LEASE WITH A LANDLORD.
 FURTHER INFORMATION IS AVAILABLE ON THE CITY'S WEBSITE (MENLOPARK.ORG).